 Speaking of full-spectrum, what about histamine?

 We originally tried 3-4 big brands of full-spectrum CBD (recommended by friends, acupuncturists, and others).

 We had immediate allergic reactions (anxiety, itchy throat, nausea).

 That's the short story of how and why we developed IndigoNaturals.

-All that plant material in full-spectrum is going the wrong way for 40-60% of the population (especially for women and as we get older).
+All that plant material in full-spectrum is going the wrong way for 40-60% of the population (especially for women with progesterone leaving and as we get older).

 Let us know what works for you and how much CBD is beneficial below.